Manitoba Historical Society

 Historic Sites of Manitoba: Piggly Wiggly Store No. 9 / Safeway Store (700 Osborne Street, Winnipeg)

-This one-storey brick building on Osborne Street in Winnipeg was constructed in 1929 by contractor William James Lailey as a grocery store for Piggly Wiggly Canadian Limited.
+This one-storey brick building on Osborne Street in Winnipeg, measuring 28 feet by 90 feet, was constructed in 1929 by the Western Construction Company as a grocery store for Piggly Wiggly Canadian Limited at a cost of about $10,000.
 It opened officially on 6 July 1929.
-The building was taken over by Safeway Stores in the late 1930s and was occupied by a bookstore at the time of a 2020 site visit.
+In the late 1930s, the building was taken over by Safeway Stores and was occupied by a bookstore at the time of a 2020 site visit but vacant in 2023.
 Its exterior is extensively modified from its original appearance.

 Former Safeway store on Osborne Street in Winnipeg